In obstructive sleep apnea (OSA), intermittent narrowing or complete blockage of the upper airway can occur, preventing airflow.

 Screening for and monitoring oxygen levels in patients with or suspected to have sleep apnea is therefore extremely important.
 Pulse oximeters can be used as a pulse ox test for sleep apnea to tell how often an individual is in a state of hypoxemia (a condition of below normal oxygen levels in the blood).

-Two key factors that are used to determine the severity of obstructive sleep apnea are the apnea hypopnea index (AHI) and oxygen desaturation levels (or, reductions in blood oxygen levels).
+Two key factors that are used to determine the severity of obstructive sleep apnea are oxygen desaturation levels (or, reductions in blood oxygen levels) and the apnea hypopnea index (AHI).
+Pulse oximetry is used to determine oxygen desaturation levels, so let’s get into that first.

-For assessing oxygen desaturation, a normal oxygen saturation (or, blood oxygen level) is typically 95-100%.
+When assessing oxygen desaturation during sleep, severity is determined based on a normal oxygen saturation (or, blood oxygen level) of 95-100%.
 It is important to note that there are no universal standards for classifying severity of oxygen desaturation, but the following can be used as general guidelines:

 - Mild oxygen desaturation: decreases to no less than 90%